Perfect matching modules, dimer partition functions and cluster characters: Muller--Speyer matchings

 We first observe that $f_v$ only intersects $e_v$ and $e_w$ at its start $v$.
 A second intersection of $f_v$ with $e_v$ would imply either a self-intersection of $s_v$, contradicting (b1), or that $s_v$ is a closed loop, or that $u$ lies on the boundary and $s_v$ is a lollipop with both endpoints at $u$.
 But lollipops have no crossings by Proposition~\ref{p:no-big-lollipops}, and $s_v$ has a crossing at $v$.
 Similarly, $f_v$ cannot have a second intersection with $e_w$, since this would either contradict condition (b2) because $s_v$ already intersects $e_w$ at $v$, or imply that $s_v$ contributes both edges $e_v$ and $e_w$, and so has a self-intersection at $v$.

 If $f_v$ meets $\strapol$ again, let $\alpha$ be the piece of $f_v$ from $v$ to its second meeting with $\strapol$ (which may not be a vertex of $\strapol$) and let $\gamma$ be the path in $\strapol$ completing $\alpha$ to a simple closed curve in such a way that the inside $R$ of $\alpha\cup\gamma$ is entirely outside of $\strapol$.
 Note that the interior of $\gamma$ never intersects the boundary of the disc, because it always has $R$ on one side and the inside of $\strapol$ on the other.
-On the other hand, by our initial observation, the interior of $\gamma$ does contain either $u$ or $w$.
+On the other hand, our initial observation that $f_v$ meets $e_v$ and $e_w$ only at their intersection $v$ implies that the interior of $\gamma$ must contain either $u$ or $w$.

 If $u$ is in the interior of $\gamma$, then in particular it is not on the boundary.
 Thus we may consider the non-trivial tendril $f_u$, contained in the strand $s_u$ crossing $s_v$ at $u$.
 Since $f_u$ starts by entering $R$, it must cross $\alpha\cup\gamma$ to reach the boundary.
 Since $s_u$ crosses $s_v$ at $u$, it cannot then cross $\alpha\subset s_v$ or $e_u\subset s_v$ without violating (b2), and so $f_u$ must exit $R$ by crossing $\gamma$ before $e_v$.